 Despite Reports Katie Holmes Is Not Outraged About E!
-Series ‘The Arrangement’
+Series ‘The Arrangement’ [Debunked]

 — Tom Cruise Share (@TomCruiseShare) January 22, 2017

-A recent reportclaims that, despite the creator of the show insisting that the series was in no way connected to the famous former A-list couple, Holmes was still a bit miffed about the basis of the show being so close to aspects of her marriage to Cruise and the painful memories they stir up.
+A recent report claims that, despite the creator of the show insisting that the series was in no way connected to the famous former A-list couple, Holmes was still a bit miffed about the basis of the show being so close to aspects of her marriage to Cruise and the painful memories they stir up.
 Celebrity Dirty Laundry is the culprit in relaying this false claim, as Gossip Cop notes.

 “Celeb Dirty Laundry is now claiming Holmes is ‘outraged’ by the series.’Katie Holmes Outraged Over New E!
 Drama Inspired By Her Real-Life Tom Cruise Marriage And Scientology Hell?’blares the site’s headline.
 Without a single source to back up its bogus claim, the outlet adds that Holmes ‘doesn’t want to see a scripted version of [her past] on television.'”